-Perhaps Superwoman is the best name for Tsebo Mashishi – travel agency owner for the past 10 years, a wife and mother to 4 beautiful children.
-Ever since Tsebo sat in Geography class in Grade 6 and learnt about all the different countries in the world, she has dreamed of visiting them.
-Dreams do come true with hard work and passion as Tsebo has experienced.
-Today, Tsebo is CEO of D12 Travel based in Bryanston, South Africa.
+Perhaps Superwoman is the best name for Tsebo Mashishi – travel agency owner for the past 10 years, a wife and mother to four beautiful children.
+Tsebo is CEO of D12 Travel based in Bryanston, South Africa.
 She counts herself lucky, having travelled to South Africa, Botswana, Zanzibar, Dubai, Abu Dhabi, Bangkok, Hong Kong, Phuket, Bali, Kuala Lumpur and Mauritius.

 How did you fall in love with travelling or start working within the industry as a career?